Disney Learning: Winnie the Pooh

 Disney Learning: Winnie the Pooh comprises three titles: Winnie The Pooh Toddler, Winnie the Pooh Preschool and Winnie The Pooh Kindergarten.
 They are point-and-click educational video games developed and published by Disney Interactive and based on the Winnie the Pooh franchise.
 The titles were shipped by BAM!
 Entertainment.

 Gameplay

-The games were designed to emulate the plots of the television series and movies, while adding an adventure game interface that allowed players to complete educational activities to advance the story.
+The games were designed to emulate the plots of the television series and films, while adding an adventure game interface that allowed players to complete educational activities to advance the story.
 Some games intended to teach kids about languages other than English.
 For instance, Owl's Magnificent Machine in Toddler taught players the Spanish and French equivalent of the objects they identified.
 BusinessWire reported that "parents who register their purchased titles can unlock add-on packs from Disney Interactive", which included additional activities.
 Printable activities included coloring book pages, cutouts, name tags, bookmarks and flashcards.

+Plot

+Winnie the Pooh Toddler

+The game begins with Winnie the Pooh meeting up with his friends under a tree to decide what to do.
+Aside from the intro, there is actually no storyline as players can play the five available activates for as long as they like.

+Winnie the Pooh Preschool

+Pooh wakes up one morning, believing that something different is going to happen today; he soon concludes that the event is Eeyore's birthday.
+Pooh goes around the Hundred Acre Wood to tell everyone all about this, all while helping them with their errands.
+Once the player completes all six main activates, the party begins, but Eeyore reveals that today isn't really his birthday, making Pooh realize his mistake.
+The gang decides to turn the party from a birthday into a celebration of their friendship.

+Winnie the Pooh Kindergarten

+The story begins with Pooh and Piglet in front of Pooh's house waving goodbye to Christopher Robin as he leaves for school.
+When Pooh expresses his wish to attend school as well, Piglet suggests having school right in the Hundred Acre Wood, which Owl agrees to.
+Once the game is fully complete, the ending shows all the characters (including Christopher Robin, who had just returned from school) presenting Pooh with a graduation cap.

 Promotion

 The games were included in the mobile showroom Disney Big Rig, which toured Southern and Northern California Wal-Mart stores in September and October 2000, along with Disney's Mickey Mouse Toddler, Disney's Mickey Mouse Preschool, Disney's Mickey Mouse Kindergarten, Disney/Pixar's Buzz Lightyear 1st Grade, Disney/Pixar's Buzz Lightyear 2nd Grade.
 Disney's Winnie the Pooh Kindergarten was included in Disney Interactive Channel.
 Toddler was included in the Disney Learning Toddler set, along with the Mickey Mouse Toddler game.